Spire Encourages People to Apply for Energy Assistance This Winter

 "DollarHelp funds assist hundreds of families with maintaining their gas service," said Connie Sanchez, Spire community outreach specialist.
 "This program helps people meet basic needs to live safely and comfortably in their homes during the cold weather months."

-In addition to DollarHelp, Spire partners with agencies to offer services and programs for income-qualified residents to maintain their gas service year-round, including weatherization services, the Red Tag Equipment Repair Program for furnace repair, and the Extra Notification Program for elderly or disabled customers.
+In addition to DollarHelp, Spire partners with agencies to offer services and programs for income-qualified residents to maintain their gas service year-round, including weatherization services and the Extra Notification Program for elderly or disabled customers.

 "We proactively call customers we think may qualify," said Julie Trachsel, Spire manager of community services.
 "Most customers are very surprised by our outreach efforts, but Spire is committed to making sure people are getting the help they need."